 - Plastic Free July at work

 - Plastic Free July in your community

 - Plastic Free July with your local government

 - Plastic Free July if you own a business

 Our One Pound Promise

 4ocean is on a mission to end the ocean plastic crisis by recovering trash that’s already polluting the ocean while educating the global community about plastic pollution and empowering individuals to end their reliance on single-use plastic.

-Every 4ocean product you purchase funds the removal of one pound of trash from the ocean, rivers, and coastlines, and brings us one step closer to our goal of a plastic free ocean.
-Shop now and pull a pound of trash for Plastic Free July.
+Every 4ocean product you purchase funds the removal of one pound of trash from the ocean and brings us one step closer to our goal of a plastic free ocean.
+Shop now and pull a pound of trash in honor of Plastic Free July.

 Still looking for more information?
 Feel free to email us at firstname.lastname@example.org or comment on our social media pages.